jaboll-ai/Uraniarr/README.md

 - **Downloading**
   Uraniarr currently supports SABnzbd as a downloader.
 - **File Management**
   Background polling of finished downloads, moving files into organized folders by `author/series/book` structure.
 Following ABS schemes by default.
-Currently no custimization options
+For customization see the [Templating Guide](https://github.com/jaboll-ai/Uraniarr/wiki#templating-guide) in the wiki.
 - **TODO**
   1. RSS Feed automation
   2. Scan for existing files and sort them into DB